 Photoacoustic imaging (PAI) is an emerging and powerful technology with a wide spectrum of applications in the field of in-vivo imaging.
 Enzo Terreno, Coordinator of the Multi-Modal Molecular Imaging (MMMI) Italian Node explains the advantages of this important in vivo imaging technology for applications like oncology, cardiovascular biology, development biology, skin analysis, and abdomen analysis.
 He invites users to try this technology in Pisa, Torino or Napoli.
 Read more here

 Working with membranes?
 Need a technology with vertical and lateral resolution in the nanometer range and requiring only a small number of acquisitions?
-Try Atomic Force Microscopy in Montpellier!
+Try Atomic Force Microscopy in France or Finland!

 Atomic Force Microscopy (AFM) is a technique allowing the characterization of sample morphology at nanoscale.
 Images are acquired by raster scanning a nanometric tip in gentle contact or intermittent contact with the sample.
 By measuring the tip-sample interaction force as a function of the tip-sample distance, AFMs can evaluate sample elastic and viscous properties.
-This technology is available via Euro-BioImaging in Montpellier.
+This technology is available via Euro-BioImaging in France and in Finland.
 Learn more here

 All scientists, regardless of their affiliation, area of expertise or field of activity can benefit from Euro-BioImaging’s pan-European open access services.

 Potential users of these new technologies are encouraged to submit project proposals via our website.
 To do so, you can login to access our application platform, choose the technology you want to use and the facility you wish to visit, then submit your proposal.
 All applications will be processed by the Euro-BioImaging Hub.
 As usual, users will benefit from advice and guidance by technical experts working at the Nodes, training opportunities, and data management services.